The Employment Law Review: Philippines

 - the introduction must be done in good faith;

-- the purpose of the introduction must be valid, such as to save on costs, enhance efficiency or other justifiable economic reasons;
+- the purpose of the introduction must be valid;

-- the introduction of machinery, equipment or devices and the consequent termination of employment of those affected is the only option available to the employer; and
+- the introduction of machinery, equipment or devices and the consequent termination of employment is the only option available to the employer; and

-- the criteria for selecting employees whose contracts are to be terminated are fair and valid.71
+- the criteria for selecting employees whose contracts are to be terminated are fair and valid.63

 An employee whose contract has been terminated as a result of the above causes is entitled to a severance payment of at least one month's salary or half-a-month's salary for every year of service.
-However, when closure of an enterprise is the result of serious business losses or financial reverses, no severance payment is required.
+However, when closure of an enterprise is the result of serious business losses, no severance payment is required.

-An employee may question the dismissal and allege illegal dismissal by filing a case before the NLRC.
-Failure by the employer to prove the existence of each of the elements of a valid dismissal may lead to a finding that there was an illegal dismissal.
+An employee may question the dismissal by filing a case before the NLRC.
+Failure by the employer to prove the existence of each of the elements of a valid dismissal may lead to a finding that the dismissal was illegal.
 The parties may freely enter into a settlement agreement while the dispute is pending.

 Transfer of business